 Unfortunately, hospitals don’t typically hand off patients to their personal physicians for continued care.
 At the same time, providers are stretched thin and don’t often have the bandwidth to check for hospital discharges or initiate timely transitional care.

-This is where partnerships with value-based managed service organizations like Innovista Health can break down barriers and accelerate the adoption and utilization of TCM.
+This is where partnerships with management services organizations like Innovista Health can break down barriers and accelerate the adoption and utilization of TCM.

 Innovista’s strength lies in its robust care management program, which includes comprehensive TCM that starts within 24-48 hours of hospital discharge.